 - Capability: Shows board-wise capacity of completing the assigned tasks.

-- Liquidity: Depicts capability of pulling work to the in-progress lane of your Kanban board.
+- Liquidity: Depicts capability of pulling work to the in-progress column of your Kanban board.

-- Demand: Shows amount of work being accepted into the Ready lane of your Kanban board at different time stamp.
+- Demand: Shows amount of work being accepted into the Ready column of your Kanban board at different time stamp.

 - Flow Efficiency: Measures the actual work time against the Lead time.